telosnetwork/telos-docs/docs/learn/crosschain_guide/delphi-oracle-bridge.md

 Your implementation of the `receiveDatapoints()` callback function must not revert, we will not handle it.

+Requesting a non existant pair, or a pair that has no data will return an empty Datapoint array.

 ## LIMITS

 There is a max request per consumer contract, set at 25 for now, if you reach it wait for an answer or use the `deleteRequestorRequest(address requestor, uint callId)` method from your the smart contract that made that request to delete one.